First time filming?

 Scouting your location

 A scout will have called you, knocked on your door or left a letter in your mailbox.
 Scouts are freelancers, hired by production companies to find locations.
 Part of their job is to make sure you, the homeowner, are comfortable with the process from start to finish.
 If you've received a letter of solicitation from a scout, feel free to call the production company to verify the accuracy of the letter's claims.
-You can also call City Hall's Toronto Film and Television Office (TFTO) at (416) 338-3456 to check out your scout's background.
+You can also call City Hall's Toronto Film and Television Office (TFTO) at (416) 338-3456 or firstname.lastname@example.org to check out your scout's background.
 Don't hesitate to ask the scout for references.

 Photographing your location

 Once the planning phase of a project begins, the scout will photograph the interior and exterior of your premises.
 On the initial visit, we prefer to photograph the entire home for our location library, so that we do not have to come back to re-photograph the location for each project.
 These images are kept in our confidential archive and are not shared with anybody without your consent.
-We will call you in advance of each production to see if the budget and dates are amenable to you.
+We will contact you in advance of each production to see if the budget and dates are amenable to you.

 Measuring your location